revaturelabs/staging-management-system/README.md

 bundled into bundle.js

 Why is this a good thing?
-Our server now only has to serve up one js file for out javascript application and Bable transpiles it into an older version of JavaScript that runs on browsers that don't support the newest standard of JavaScript
+Our server now only has to serve up one js file for our entire application and Bable transpiles it into an older version of JavaScript that runs on browsers that don't support the newest standard of JavaScript